-Canada is safely managing the indicactive wate today and already has several long-term plane and projects in place.
-However, there are some again in addeastive incritan istrams, spaceficially built-work and intermediate whom indicactive wate, there need in integrated, on gene ministration, the Nuclear Vaste Management Organization (NMMO) has been asked by the Minister of Natural Resources Canada to lead the development of this strategy by engaging with Canadians and Indigenous peoples.
+Canada is safely managing its indicactive wate to bday and already has several long-term plane and projects in place.
+However, there are some page in addeasing indicactive waters, there are concluded and and an addease the several term and an integrated in optimer strategy.
+The Nuclear Vaste Management Organization (NMMO) has been asked by the Minister of Natural Resources Canada to lead the development of this strategy by engaging with Canadians and Indigenous popular.

-We are planning a series of interactive, accessible and collaborative engagements that welcome a diversity of voices.
+We are planning a series of interactive, accessible and collaborative engagements that weicome a diversity of voices.
 Your thoughts and perspective play an important role in identifying the best approach to ensure all of Canada's radioactive waste is managed safely, responsibly and effectively long after we're gone.